Wabinab/xenoblade-chronicles-2/src/39_addam_mother.md

 # The Other Aegis, Where's Mother?

-===

-"**CHAAAAYRKKK!!!**" Lora launched her whip at the guy, he sliced at the tip with a non-Blade sword, it rolled around.
-When she tried to pull it back, he twitched it and it stuck tight.
-It became a tug of war therefore.
+"**CHAAAAYRKKK!!!**" Lora whipped at the guy, whom, wielding a non-Blade sword, sliced at the tip, let it rolled around, and pulled it tight.
+It became a tug of war.

-Jin jumped into the air, slashing towards the guy; the blonde girl came up from behind and launched herself up.
-He threw his sword down.
-The girl, halfway in air, hadn't had time to react, for Jin simultaneously launched himself at her, raised a shield; and mid-air, she can't change direction.
+Jin came up from behind, jumped into the air, slashing at the guy; the blonde girl the same.
+Halfway, she shockingly watched Jin threw his sword that plunged and stuck into the soil beside Lora while raising a shield, coming at her.
+Mid-air, there's nothing else she could do.

-"**HYARRRGH!!!**" She put down her whip and took his sword, launched herself at him.
-One slash, and Jin already landed beside her, took his sword from her, and made another slash at the guy.
-The girl landed in front of the guy, dueling with Jin, annoyed,
+"**HYARRRGH!!!**" She released her whip and took the sword, launching herself at him.
+After one slash, she released the sword, which Jin, whom just landed beside her, took it, and made another slash.
+The girl came a round late, made Jin her opponent, but clearly annoyed,

 "**The hell ARE these two?!** They're just a Driver and Blade, where's this strength coming from?"

 "**Well, he IS- the Paragon of Torna.**"

 "Hrh...
 I've had enough."
-Jin aimed his palm at those two, gathered icy particles.
+Jin aimed his palm and prepared the icicles.

-Lora, however, was surprised, tried to stop him, "_What?_ No!
+Lora, whom felt these guys were just enjoying the fight rather than really wanted to catch them so far, was caught in surprise, trying to stop him from escalating the situation, "_What?_ No!
 There's no **need** for you to-"

-She launched herself at him, but it's too late, and he isn't listening.
-Ice spears aimed at the guy; the girl pointed her sword forward at a location in front of the guy, the turquoise crystal on the headband she wore on her forehead shone bright, and a beam from above the clouds struck down, creating a giant field dome that swallowed his icy spears.
+She launched herself at him, but it's too late, and he wasn't listening.
+Ice spears materialized and launched in hundreds at the guy.
+The girl, seeing the situation dire, the turquoise crystal attached to the front of the headband she wore on her forehead started shining emerald brightly, and in a moment, a particle beam struck down from behind the clouds, creating a giant field dome that swallowed his spears.

 "Whoa..."
-Lora was surprised.
-The girl now moved in front of the guy, putting her sword to her side, shielding him.
-The guy, surprised, sheathed his sword by sticking it to his back, excitedly exclaimed,
+Lora was even more surprised.
+The girl moved herself in front of the guy, shielding him.
+The guy was frozen for a moment, before he sheathed his sword on his back and exclaimed,

 "**YOU!!!**"

-Jin backed down, prepared for another attack from what he deemed the mentally retarded.
+Jin backed down, wondered why would this weird guy started walking towards them fast, prepared to launch another attack if he did anything suspicious.
 Lora eyes opened wide, mouth gaped, perplexed,  "W-what?"

 He walked closer towards them, all the while holding his right arm straight at them, exclaimed, "**Incredible!
 You...
 Both of you!**" He opened his arms wide, as if to embrace.

 "Huh?"
-Lora was so confused at what's happening.
-She turned to look at Jin, hoping he would have a better idea of what's happening, but he's confused himself.
-The girl, whom'd already sheathed her weapon, crossed her arms and shook her head.
-Not the first time she saw him doing this, one supposed.
+Lora was perplexed beyond saving.
+She looked to Jin, trying to gauge the situation, trying to see if he understood what's going on, but the look on his face betrayed him -- equally confused.
+The blonde girl too sheathed her weapon and crossed her arms and shook her head.
+This isn't the first time the guy did this kind of thing, and she just got tired of it.

 "**That last attack?
 The force behind it was absurd!
 I'm amazed.**"